Arctostaphylos uva-ursi - Bearberry

 Use and meaning

-The bear grape has a long history of use in traditional medicine, especially among the indigenous peoples of North America and in European herbalology.
+The Bearberry has a long history of use in traditional medicine, especially among the indigenous peoples of North America and in European herbalology.
 The plant's leaves are rich in Arbutin, a glycoside that is used in the treatment of urinary tract infections.
 Arbutin is metabolic in the body, a connection with antiseptic properties that are effective in the treatment of bladder infections and other urinary tract problems.

 Interesse an dieser Pflanze?